AnjnaAj/Customer-Retention-Analysis/README.md

 ---

 ## 📊 Problem Statement
-Customer churn directly impacts business revenue and growth.
-Identifying customers at risk of leaving helps organizations take proactive actions to improve retention and customer lifetime value.
+Customer churn significantly impacts business revenue and growth.
+This project aims to identify customers at risk of leaving and provide insights to improve retention strategies.

 ---